aziflaj/aziflaj.github.io/src/data/blog/2025-08-18-notes-ui-deadlocks-overengineering.md

 ***

-Runbook now has a usable UI and improved reactiveness to events.
+Runbook now has a usable UI and improved responsiveness to events.
 For now, it runs.
 And now, you can see it.
 But there's still more to do in order to start selling it as a product.
 Maybe Note #004 will come with something YOU can use.
 But let's see.